dascritch/cpu-audio/CONTRIBUTING.md

  - Document everything, even dead-ends.
 Someone can find interesting your regrets.
  - Work by cloning the `preprod` branch.
 We merge in `master` when everything is alright.
  - Check first in [TODO.md](TODO.md) which lists some priorities and objectives.
 I usually [create bugs](https://github.com/dascritch/cpu-audio/issues) and refers to them in my commits.
 Most of the time.
+ - If you can, test on your computer with a local server.
+In a shell opened in the directory of cpu-audio code :
+ 	- PHP (for local testing) : `php -S 0.0.0.0:8000`
+ 	- Node.js : `npx http-server .`
+ 	- Python : `python -m http.server`  (check your python version, 3+)
  - Node.js 14 is mandatory to run CLI tests with modules.
  - Most of functions and methods are now javadoc-style commented, be kind about it.

 If you are integrating HTML